-2. TERM OWERWIEW
+2. Team overview

 There is no prior experience necessary to become a member of the Howdy Bots.
 However, team members are expected to be dedicated and hardworking.
-This is a demanding program, but it is also one of the most rewarding things a student can do in their teenage years.
+This is a demanding program on par with any varsity level sport, but it is also one of the most rewarding things a student can do in their teenage years.